cloudcamphq/cloudcamp/website/content/docs/installation.md

 # AWS Setup

-You need to make sure that your credentials for AWS are set up.
+To deploy to AWS, your credentials must be set up.

-If you haven't already, [install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and set up a default profile with administrator access.
+If you haven't already, [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and set up a default profile with administrator access.